Born in Montreal, Justice Marie St-Pierre is a graduate of Villa-Maria, Collège Jean-de-Brébeuf (D.E.C. 1975) and Université de Montréal (LL.L. 1978).

-Admitted to the Bar of Quebec in 1979, she spent 23 years with the Montreal law firms of Blain, Piché Emery (1979-1989) and Desjardins Ducharme (1989-2002), specializing in civil, administrative and commercial litigation and in access to information and protection of privacy.
+Admitted to the Quebec Bar in 1979, she spent 23 years working in the Montreal law firms of Blain, Piché, Emery (1979-1989) and Desjardins Ducharme (1989-2002), specializing in civil, administrative and commercial litigation as well as in access to information and protection of privacy.

-From 2006 to 2013, she was a faculty member and the co-chair of the annual intensive judicial education program for newly appointed judges under the joint responsibility of the Canadian Institute for the Administration of Justice (CIAJ) and the National Judicial Institute (NJI).
-Since 2013, she has been involved as a faculty member, teaching trial management and rules of evidence.
+From 2007 to 2013, she was a teacher and co-chair of the annual intensive for new federally-appointed judges given by the Canadian Institute for the Administration of Justice (CIAJ) and the National Judicial Institute (NJI).
+Since 2013, she has continued her involvement by teaching trial management and civil evidence.

-She was appointed to the Quebec Court of Appeal on April 5, 2012.
+She was appointed to the Court of Appeal on April 5, 2012.